 What is a tourist Schengen visa?

 The tourist Schengen visa is issued to third-country citizens who want to visit the Schengen states.
 This kind of visa has a validity of no more than 90 days and it can be issued for a single or for multiple entries.
-However, an extension can be solicited if it is the case.
+However, an extension can be solicited if that is the case.

 Malta Global Residency Programme